Latakia: Transportation

 Much of the city is accessible by taxi and other forms of public transportation.
 Buses transport people to various Syrian, Lebanese, and Turkish cities, including Aleppo, Damascus, Deir ez-Zor, Palmyra, Tripoli, Beirut, Safita, Homs, Hama, Antakya, and Tartous.
 The "luxury" Garagat Pullman Bus Station is located on Abdel Qader al-Husseini Street, and at least a dozen private companies are based at the station.
 On the same street is the older Hob-Hob Bus Station that operates a "depart when full" basis to Damascus and Aleppo.
 Local microbuses run between al-Yaman Square and the city center, as well as between the station on al-Jalaa Street and the city center.
 There is also a microbus station with buses departing to Qalaat Salah ed-Din, Qardaha, Kassab, and Jableh.

 Latakia's railway station is located on al-Yaman Square.
-Chemins de Fer Syriens operated services, including two daily runs to Aleppo and one weekly run to Damascus via Tartous.
+Syrian Railways operated services, including two daily runs to Aleppo and one weekly run to Damascus via Tartous.
 In 2005, approximately 512,167 passengers departed from Latakia's railway station.

 Latakia International Airport is located 25 km south of Latakia and serves as a national and regional airport with regular flights to Sharjah, Jeddah, Riyadh and Cairo.
 The Port of Latakia is also a link in six organized cruises between Alexandria, İzmir and Beirut.
 In addition, there are irregular ferry services to Cyprus.
 In 2005, approximately 27,939 passengers used the port.